dennisdoomen/blog/_posts/2021/2021-10-21-laws-test-driven-development.md

 1. Postfix your test classes with `Specs`.
 Doing this emphasizes the idea of writing tests as a specification of the API surface and the behavior of the subject-under-test.

-1. Avoid overuse of mocking libraries.
+1. Avoid overuse of mocking.
 If your tests rely a lot on mocking libraries, or worse, use multiple mocks in your tests, chances are that you are either testing too small or your code-under-test has too many responsibilities.
 And never mock the subject-under-test itself.
 Then you know for sure that there’s something wrong with the responsibilities of that class.
+Mocking code that encapsulates I/O code, timers or other things which are difficult to control in a test is totally fine though.

+1. When a test fails it should be clear what was expected and what actually happens.
+In other words, you should not need to run the test under a debugger attached to find out what went wrong.
+For example, when `Assert.IsTrue(value == 5)` fails, you don't see why it failed.
+It just states it expected a condition to be `true` but found `false`.
+The use of a good assertion library (like [FluentAssertions](https://fluentassertions.com/)) can help.
+For instance, `value.Should.Be(5)` results in a clear error message that `value` was expected to be `5` but the actual value was `4`.
+You can even include a rationale as a parameter.

 1. Acknowledge that some tests are more state-based and others more orchestrational.
 The former fits well with the Arrange-Act-Assert conventions like this: